UBB-bibliometrics/search-strategies-priorityareas/GSU_WoS.md

   )
   AND
   (
+    ("global health"
-    ("global health" OR "health behavior$" OR"health education" OR "health polic*" OR "health organization$" OR "health service$"
+    OR "health polic*" OR "health organization$" OR "health service$" OR "health sector" OR "healthcare" OR "health care" OR "health behavior$" OR "health education"
+    OR "public health" OR "health promotion"
+    OR "workplace health" OR "occupational health" OR "mental health" OR "psychological health" OR "psychosocial health" OR "human health" OR "child health"
     OR "medical" OR "wellbeing" OR "well-being" OR "SDG 3"

     OR	"infectious disease$" OR "communicable disease$" OR "contagious disease$" OR "transmissible disease$"